JanizzaCao/Janice_Cao_projects/README.md

 ## Table of Contents
 1. Airbnb Beijing rental data analysis
 2. Cosmetics Shop eCommerce Events analysis
 3. San Francisco Library Patrons and Collection Usage analysis
+4. Linear programming approach for Fleet assignment problem in an airline company

 ## Airbnb Beijing rental data analysis
 1. Introduction: Based on the Airbnb Beijing accommodation information list, the report analyses the information that relates to price range, the amount of acommodation, the number of host and reviews.